-In the mid 90’s the clinic started recording all the information of patients status on excel spreadsheets.
-In 2000 the unit introduced electronic database program for the medical Inpatient department.
-By the end of 2004 all departments had changed to Microsoft Access for a more centralised and better analysis of the information.
-This change made possible the planning of budget and updated reports for Donors.
-In 2010, the HIS began the centralisation of a database for the whole Clinic.
+In the mid 90’s, Mae Tao Clinic started recording all the information of patients’ status in Excel spreadsheets.
+In 2000, the unit introduced an electronic database programme for the medical inpatient department.
+By the end of 2004, all departments had changed to Microsoft Access for a more centralised and better analysis of the information.
+This change enabled MTC to more precisely plan budgets and update donors on our impact.
+In 2010, the HIS began the centralisation of a database for the whole clinic.

-The systems in place help the detection and progress of communicable diseases, such as tuberculosis, which is present on the border.
-In 2004 the Tak Public health department conducted a pilot project with MTC, helping the Clinic improve its database ability to monitor 19 infectious diseases.
-During a cholera outbreak in 2007, the information in the Clinics database was used to conduct surveillance in the area.
+The systems in place help the detection and monitor the progress of communicable diseases, such as tuberculosis, which is yet present on the Thai-Burma border.
+In 2004, the Tak Public health department conducted a pilot project with MTC, helping the clinic improve its database ability to monitor 19 infectious diseases.
+During a cholera outbreak in 2007, the information in the clinic’s database was used to conduct surveillance in the area.

 MTC carried out a systematic review of the health information system regarding what we measure and how we measure it in 2013.
 In 2015, we worked with a clinical consultant, Dr Philippe Travers, and identified a large number of problems.
 The databases were revised and all HIS was trained.
 In 2017, HIS staff received a short refresher training.

 The department is in need of continuous training programme for the staff on information database skills and database software.
 MTC has been in a bid to find out to digitalise the data to more accurately diagnose and prevent prevalent diseases in the area.
 Nevertheless, centralising data and ensuring we are able to monitor the data in a fast and reliable way remains a challenge.